Looking for laundry room ideas? Overlooking laundry room design is easy to do. It’s not the place where you eat, watch TV, or sleep.

-Most people don’t think about using the back of the door to update a small space.
+Most people don’t think about using the back of the door of the laundry room to update a small space.
 Use a shoe organizer to store cleaning supplies.

-Keep your ironing board within reach.
+Keep your ironing board within reach in the laundry room.
 Put coat hooks on the back of the closet door to keep your ironing board out of the way but still close at hand.

 There are times when you need another place to hang your clothes.
 The shelf above your washer and dryer is a good place.

 You’ll need to mount a towel bar to the bottom of your cabinets.
 Now hangers will be at your beck and call to hang up skirts and slacks fresh out of the dryer.

 Only use matching wooden hangers for a polished look.
 No wire hangers!
 Joan Crawford’s character in Mommie Dearest would approve of your all wooden hanger collection in the laundry rooms and that diva wasn’t easy to please at all.